How to Get Into UCLA: Admissions Data and Strategies

 The best approach here is to select the four prompts that are the best fit for you and elicit the most compelling and personal responses.
 For detailed advice, visit our blog entitled How to Master the UC Personal Insight Prompts.

 Should I Apply to UCLA?

-Getting into UCLA has never been more a challenging endeavor, as it now requires near-perfect (or perfect) grades in 20+ honors/AP/IB courses.
+In conclusion, getting into UCLA has never been more of a challenging endeavor, as it now requires near-perfect (or perfect) grades in 20+ honors/AP/IB courses.
 Even in-state applicants need to have pristine academic transcripts and other compelling attributes.
 UCLA is an exceptional, world-class institution with a great number of renowned academic programs.
-Of course, you have to aware that, ultimately, close to 90% of applicants will be turned away.
+Of course, you have to be aware that, ultimately, close to 90% of applicants will be turned away.
 As such, all students need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
 You’ll definitely want to do this in collaboration with an admissions professional who is aware of the latest trends and strategies associated with your prospective colleges.